Solar Earth Inc.

 Households that meet the following criteria can get the DAC-SASH incentive:

-The home is in one of the 25 poorest neighbourhoods in California, as found by the California Neighborhoods Environmental Health Screening Tool.
+The home is in one of the 25 poorest neighborhoods in California, as found by the California Neighborhoods Environmental Health Screening Tool.

 Pacific Gas & Electric (PG&E), San Diego Gas & Electric (SDG&E), or Southern California Edison (SCE) serves the homeowner.